top of page

 Crimson

 For a prep school of fifty boys with their teachers (who seem to have been hired for their athletic reputation), St. Albans was a power in football and baseball.
 The University of Virginia was a regular opponent—as were present D-1 powers Virginia Tech, Virginia Military Academy, Georgia Tech, and Tennessee.
-The Crimson twice defeated Georgia Tech in Atlanta and defeated Tennessee 38-0 on 1895.
+The Crimson twice defeated Georgia Tech in Atlanta and defeated Tennessee 38-0 in 1895.
 The Crimson was much more successful against smaller four-year schools such as Washington & Lee, Richmond, King, Hampton-Sidney, Emory & Henry, and Roanoke.
 The Promus claims such scheduling was necessary because area prep schools and academies refused to play the Crimson.

 Tennis apparently was played at intramural level.